 For the last 3-4 years, I’ve been having this intermittent pain in my left hip.
 It was worse with running long distances, sitting for long periods of time, and felt like it was deep in my hip.
 Yet it went away just as easily as it came, and so I put it out of my mind, and made some adjustments to the kind of exercise I was doing.
 When I got my Peloton earlier this year, I had some initial worries it would exacerbate my pain, but I ended up having no problems cycling and really feel in love with it.

-Then July 6th, I was cycling, transitioning from third position down to first (standing to sitting) and can only assume I was slightly off balance.
-I felt/heard a pop, and the rest is history.
-I started experiencing a much more constant, intense left sided hip pain.
+Then in July, I started experiencing a much more constant, intense left sided hip pain.
 Everything I did bothered it, from sitting to lying down to standing and walking.
 I felt like I had this burning/pulling sensation deep in my groin.
 This was from tearing my labrum.

 Of course, being an EM PA, I tried to diagnose myself.
 Went through and did the Anterior Labral Tear Test (this is a great video on it).
 Forced my significant other to repeat the test several times because I was insistent he was doing it wrong.
 Ultimately ended up going for an MRI – which did not show the tear, but a large portion of tears are missed on traditional MRIs and would need MR Arthogram (which involves injecting of contrast into the joint to better highlight the soft tissue).
 However, my orthopedic surgeon felt confident I had one based on my physical exam, and then also ended up diagnosing me with mild hip dysplasia.